Apply to GW as an Undocumented Individual

 The George Washington University (GW) values diversity in all forms and we welcome and support students from all backgrounds around the world.
-The university is committed to ensuring that all students have access to a high quality college education by providing significant financial assistance, programming and academic support services.
+The university remains committed to ensuring that all students have access to a high-quality college education by providing significant financial assistance, programming, and academic support services.

 If you’ve entered the United States without inspection or overstayed your visa and are present in the United States with or without your parents, we are committed to supporting you throughout your undergraduate or graduate studies at GW.

 Prospective students interested in GW must follow the standard application process for admission, regardless of country of citizenship, immigration status, residency, or school location.